Devam-032/ros2_humble_odometry_and_control/README.md

    - Python implementation of a custom controller for managing robot movement and velocity commands.
    - Extracts velocity information using `joint_states` for feedback and control.

+### EKF Localization Using IMU
+- Developed an Extended Kalman Filter (EKF) for localization.
+- Used wheel encoder data for prediction and IMU data for correction or measurement.
+- Created a new package named `bumperbot_localization` to implement EKF-based localization.

 ## Prerequisites 🛠️
 - ROS 2 installed on your system.
 - Basic understanding of ROS 2 concepts, including nodes, publishers, and subscribers.